 If paragraphs are dragging on and on, bullet points can be a great way to help you present important information in a more concise way.
 List three to four short bullets for each position, but remember to focus on key accomplishments and skills, not your daily responsibilities!
 Also, make sure to start each bullet with an action verb such as ‘developed’, ‘managed’ or ‘maintained’ to add an extra touch of pizzazz.

-Skip the References
+7. Skip the references

-If you’ve included your references’ contact information at the bottom of your CV, replace them with a simple ‘References available upon request’.
+If you’ve included your references’ contact information at the bottom of your résumé, replace them with a simple ‘References available upon request’.
 Alternatively, you can remove this section completely to save valuable real estate, and instead prepare a separate list of references to supply when and if you’re asked for them.

-If you’re bummed you couldn’t fit everything you wanted on your CV, you could mention it on your cover letter, instead.
+If you’re bummed you couldn’t fit everything you wanted on your résumé, you could mention it on your cover letter, instead.
 After all, that’s what a cover letter is for: to expand on past achievements and explain why you think you’re the best guy or gal for the job.